coq/coq/doc/sphinx/language/gallina-extensions.rst

 value.
 The complete documentation of canonical structures can be found in :ref:`canonicalstructures`; here only a simple example is given.

-.. cmd:: Canonical Structure @qualid
+.. cmd:: Canonical {?
+Structure } @qualid

-   This command declares :token:`qualid` as a canonical structure.
+   This command declares :token:`qualid` as a canonical instance of a structure (a record).

    Assume that :token:`qualid` denotes an object ``(Build_struct`` |c_1| … |c_n| ``)`` in the
    structure :g:`struct` of which the fields are |x_1|, …, |x_n|.